 You’ve graduated from a college dorm to your first apartment, and now it’s time to upgrade your décor.
-Your 20s were all about decorating your apartment on an IKEA budget, but now that you’ve got some savings in the bank (if you didn’t spend it all in Mexico), you can invest in a statement piece.
-Let your interior style guide your next vacation, whether it be to wander the markets in search of an authentic rug in Fez, Morroco, or explore the streets of Lisbon for hand-painted ceramic tiles.
+Your 20s were all about decorating your apartment on an IKEA budget, but now that you’ve got some savings in the bank (if you didn’t spend it all on that solo trip), you can invest in a statement piece.
+Let your interior style guide your next vacation, whether it be to wander the markets in search of an authentic rug in Fez, Morocco, or explore the streets of Lisbon for hand-painted ceramic tiles.

 You’ve spent your 20s working hard to build a career, and if you’re lucky, you’ve built a nice nest egg.
 We’re all for being financially responsible, but while you’re young and carefree, now’s the time to book the vacation of your dreams.
-Go all-out on an island honeymoon, or indulge in some “me time” at a resort in Mexico.
+Go all-out on an island honeymoon, or indulge in some “me” time at a resort.

 PACK YOUR BAGS: